DSA Without CS Degree: The Gap Isn't Intelligence

 The problem still requires effort and careful thinking.

 But they're thinking about the right thing, how to combine two concepts they genuinely understand, instead of frantically searching "what is a sliding window" while the timer runs.
-Problems that build on a foundation you actually have feel completely different from problems that expose gaps you didn't know existed.
+Problems that build on a foundation you actually have feel completely different from problems that reveal weaknesses you didn't know existed.

 How to start DSA without a CS degree